Subdivisions of Kaunas

 The major administrative subdivisions of Kaunas, Lithuania, are elderates (seniūnija, "eldership").

-They are further partitioned into traditional heighborhoods of two levels: "city parts" (miesto dalys) and "city territories" (miesto teritorijos).
+They are further partitioned into traditional neighborhoods of two levels: "city parts" (miesto dalys) and "city territories" (miesto teritorijos).

 Subdivision

 According to the 2001 general plan, the city was subdivided into 10 elderates and 32 city parts as shown in the table.

 Currently Kaunas city municipality has 11 elderates.